 The use of alcoholic beverages is regulated primarily by the State of New Jersey.
 The possession and use of any of the regulated beverages by employees must be in compliance with state law and University policy.
-Alcoholic beverages may only be consumed by those persons over the age of twenty-one (21) on campus in areas designated for officially sanctioned or authorized campus events including but NOT limited to pre and post-game activities at home football contests, homecoming activities, reunion weekends, etc. Requests for program authorization must be submitted to the Vice President for Student Services for approval two weeks prior to the event.
+Alcoholic beverages may only be consumed by those persons over the age of twenty-one (21) on campus in areas designated for officially sanctioned or authorized campus events including but NOT limited to pre and post-game activities at home football contests, homecoming activities, reunion weekends, etc. Requests for program authorization must be submitted to the Vice President for Student Services and Leadership Engagement for approval two weeks prior to the event.
 Employees are expected to comply with State law regarding the consumption and possession of alcoholic beverages.
 In addition, employees are expected to exercise good judgment when using alcoholic beverages.

 While on University premises or property or while engaged in authorized activities, the unauthorized consumption, possession, selling, or serving of alcoholic beverages is prohibited.
-Any event at which there will be alcoholic beverages must be authorized, in writing, by the Vice President for Student Services.
+Any event at which there will be alcoholic beverages must be authorized, in writing, by the Vice President for Student Services and Leadership Engagement.
 In general, to be authorized, the person(s) sponsoring the event should make appropriate arrangements for verifying age and distribution procedures.
 If there is any charge involved, the sponsor must have a permit from the Alcoholic Beverage Control Commission.
 A complete Policy Statement regarding Alcoholic Beverages can be obtained from the Office of Student Services.